emmanueljakata/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script that prints all possible combinations of two letters, except oo.
+script that prints a number with two decimal places, followed by a new line.

-Letters are lower cases, from a to z

-One combination per line

-The output should be alpha ordered, starting with aa

-Do not print oo

-script file should contain maximum 64 characters